LeaoMartelo2/LogNest/README.md

 ### LogNest 2.0 (May 7th, 2025)

-- Improved compiler compatibility by removing some parts of the code that i didn't knew were GNU extentions.
+- Improved compiler compatibility by removing some parts of the code that i didn't knew were GNU extensions.

 - Added new Macros for disabling a log level entirely